Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ### Listing messages

-Individual failed messages can viewed using one of the following two ways:
+Individual failed messages can be viewed in one of the following two ways:

 - **Inside a failed message group** - in the "Failed Messages Group" tab, click the "View messages" link from a failed message group entry
 - **All messages without any grouping** - via the "All messages" tab